 In 1962, Olivia 'Twenty' Dahl, eldest daughter of Roald Dahl and Patricia Neal, dies

-Olivia 'Twenty' Dahl, eldest daughter of Roald Dahl and Patricia Neal, dies from measles encephalitis at the age of seven.
+In November 1962, Olivia 'Twenty' Dahl, eldest daughter of Roald Dahl and Patricia Neal, died from measles encephalitis.
+She was seven years old and contracted the illness whilst at school.

-Roald's elder sister Astri was also seven years old when she died in 1920, a coincidence Roald himself notes in Boy.
+Roald's elder sister Astri was also seven years old when she died in 1920, a sad coincidence Roald himself notes in Boy: Tales of Childhood.

-Roald writes movingly about the death of his daughter in a pamphlet he contributed to The Sandwell Health Authority in 1988, which urges parents to have their children vaccinated against measles.
-An excerpt is reproduced below.
+Roald wrote movingly about the death of his daughter in a pamphlet he contributed to The Sandwell Health Authority in 1986, which urges parents to have their children vaccinated against measles.
+The text is reproduced below.
+In 2015, Roald Dahl's grandson Ned Donovan also wrote about his memories and the later response to the letter.

 'Are you feeling all right?'
 I asked her.